Month 12, Day 24, Thursday 11:55 p.m.

 The world was aglow.

 It was the kind of fairy-tale scene one could only experience within the cradle of a big city.
 In the wilderness, a cloudy night was the darkest black you would ever see.

 Sebastien peered at the snow with some worry.
 If too much snow got on the spell practice table, it could disrupt the chalk array symbol and glyphs.
-And while perhaps they didn’t need the spell to find Tanya at all, because her footsteps were very apparent in the snow, their own footsteps would be equally noticeable if she came back the same way.
+And, while they may not need the spell to find Tanya at all, because her footsteps were very apparent in the snow, their own footsteps would be equally noticeable if she came back the same way.

 She turned around.
 “We can’t go out this door.
 We have to circle the building.
 Hurry!”
 She motioned for Damien to drop the spell, then grabbed the bone disk, slightly burnt stick, and the lantern off the folding table, tucking them away.

-A couple minutes of tromping through knee-deep snow later, they made it back around to the north side of the dorm building, but stayed away from the lights of the building so that their trail wouldn’t be so obvious to the naked eye.
+A couple of minutes of tromping through knee-deep snow later, they made it back around to the north side of the dorms, but stayed away from the lights of the building so that their trail wouldn’t be so obvious to the naked eye.

 In fact, it bypassed Eagle Tower entirely, continuing on past it.

-Sebastien stopped Damien behind a tree, then quickly touched up the chalk spell array on the table and re-cast the sympathetic locating spell.
+Sebastien stopped Damien behind a tree, then quickly touched up the chalk spell array on the table and recast the sympathetic locating spell.
 “Just to make sure she isn’t cleverer than we thought,” she murmured.
-The twig pointed further to the northeast, the same direction Tanya’s footsteps continued toward.
+The twig pointed further to the northwest, the same direction in which Tanya’s footsteps continued.
 “The Menagerie,” she murmured.